shahrukhx01/bert-probe/README.md

 ## Citing & Authors

-If you find this repository helpful, feel free to cite our publication [Hindi/Bengali Sentiment Analysis Using Transfer Learning and Joint Dual Input Learning with Self Attention](https://arxiv.org/abs/2202.05457):
+If you find this repository helpful, feel free to cite our publication:

 ```bibtex